Robert Dallek: Academic career

-In 1964-1994, Dallek advanced from assistant to full professor of history at the Department of History at University of California at Los Angeles (UCLA).
+From 1964 until 1994, Dallek advanced from assistant to full professor in the Department of History at University of California at Los Angeles (UCLA).
 From 1966 to 1968, he was a graduate adviser.
 From 1972 to 1974, he served as vice chair of the department.
 From 1981 to 1985, he was a research associate at the Southern California Psychoanalytic Institute.
 In 1993, he was a visiting professor at the California Institute of Technology, and from 1994 to 1995, he was the Harold Vyvyan Harmsworth Professor of American History at Oxford University, which in 1995 awarded him an honorary M.A.

 Since 1996 Dallek has been a visiting professor at the LBJ School of Public Affairs at the University of Texas, and a professor of history at Boston University.
 From 2004 to 2005 he was Montgomery Fellow and a visiting professor in the history and government departments at Dartmouth College.

 Dallek is a member of the Society for Historians of American Foreign Relations.

 An Unfinished Life: John F. Kennedy, 1917-1963

 In 2003, Dallek published the New York Times Bestseller An Unfinished Life: John F. Kennedy, 1917-1963, the first major biography of John F. Kennedy in almost 40 years.
 Based on archival resources and unprecedented access to his medical records, especially those stored at JFK Presidential Library, it revealed his secret struggle with major health problems as well as his love affairs, the backstage role of his father, his appointment of his brother Robert F. Kennedy to the office of United States Attorney General, and speculations about what the president would have done about the Vietnam War if he had lived.

-One unintended consequence of the book is that as a result of direct citation of Barbara Gamarekian's oral history interview, one of the former White House interns, Mimi Alford, was eventually tracked down by the New York Daily News and compelled to release a statement confirming the relationship between her and JFK.
-Alford later penned her own book, "Once Upon a Secret", published in 2012.
+One unintended consequence of the book is that as a result of direct citation of Barbara Gamarekian's oral history interview, one former White House interns, Mimi Alford, was eventually tracked down by the New York Daily News and compelled to release a statement confirming the relationship between her and JFK.
+Alford later penned her own book, Once Upon a Secret, published in 2012.